zzzprojects/learn-orm/tutorials/vb-net/file-handling.md

 file handling.
 ```

-As you can see that for the first time the file doesn't exist, so first the file is created.
-Now if you run the code again, you will see that it won't create a file.
+As you can see, the file doesn't exist for the first time, so first the file is created.
+Now, if you rerun the code, you will see that it won't create a file.

 ```csharp
 File already exists, no need to create it.